 Agusta 12?
 100% 0%

 In short, if a pot signed “Nampeyo” has a upper-case “E” in the name, it was likely signed by Fannie, though granddaughter Daisy sometimes used this form on miniature pots..

 If a pot signed “Nampeyo” has a lower-case “e” in the name, it was likely signed by Nellie, Rachael, Daisy (not miniatures), or Beatrice.

 I think it probable that Annie could not write and thus did not sign pots, but if I am wrong, she used both upper and lower case “E-e” in the name Nampeyo.

-I am not commenting on the results for Nellie’s children because at their age I think it is less likely they would have had a major role in painting their grandmother’s pots.
+I am not commenting on the results for Nellie’s children because at their young age I think it is less likely they would have had a major role in painting their grandmother’s pots.
 In this I am following Priscilla’s lead.
 Also the number of pots by these potters in this collection is very small, so the results are particularly questionable.